TCM Winter Wellness

 Understanding The Kidneys

-The Kidney Organ system, associated with the Water element, is a yin Organ paired with its yang counterpart, the Bladder.
-The Kidney governs not only the physiological functions of water metabolism and filtering urine but also storing essence (jing) and regulating human reproduction and development.
+The Kidney Organ system, associated with the Water element, is a yin organ paired with its yang counterpart, the Bladder.
+The Kidney governs the physiological functions of water metabolism and filtering urine, storing essence (jing), and regulating human reproduction and development.

 • Regulates water metabolism